bfpcruz/Bonsai-CLI-Guide/README.md

 &nbsp;
 ## Installation and basic use
-Bonsai CLI is available after the default Bonsai installation.
+Bonsai CLI is available after the default [Bonsai installation](https://bonsai-rx.org/) .
 Before starting, make sure you can able to call ```Bonsai``` from your command line:

 ```cmd
 > pathToBonsaiExe\Bonsai.exe